Mandelbrot set: Further results

 In the Blum–Shub–Smale model of real computation, the Mandelbrot set is not computable, but its complement is computably enumerable.
-However, many simple objects (e.g., the graph of exponentiation) are also not computable in the BSS model.
+Many simple objects (e.g., the graph of exponentiation) are also not computable in the BSS model.
 At present, it is unknown whether the Mandelbrot set is computable in models of real computation based on computable analysis, which correspond more closely to the intuitive notion of "plotting the set by a computer".
 Hertling has shown that the Mandelbrot set is computable in this model if the hyperbolicity conjecture is true.

 Relationship with Julia sets

 As a consequence of the definition of the Mandelbrot set, there is a close correspondence between the geometry of the Mandelbrot set at a given point and the structure of the corresponding Julia set.
-For instance, a value of c belongs to the Mandelbrot set if the corresponding Julia set is connected.
+For instance, a value of c belongs to the Mandelbrot set if and only if the corresponding Julia set is connected.
 Thus, the Mandelbrot set may be seen as a map of the connected Julia sets.

 This principle is exploited in virtually all deep results on the Mandelbrot set.
 For example, Shishikura proved that, for a dense set of parameters in the boundary of the Mandelbrot set, the Julia set has Hausdorff dimension two, and then transfers this information to the parameter plane.
 Similarly, Yoccoz first proved the local connectivity of Julia sets, before establishing it for the Mandelbrot set at the corresponding parameters.
-Adrien Douady eloquently summarizes this principle as:

 Geometry

-For every rational number $\tfrac{p}{q}$, where p and q are relatively prime, a hyperbolic component of period q bifurcates from the main cardioid at a point on the edge of the cardioid corresponding to an internal angle of $\tfrac{2\pi p}{q}$.
+For every rational number $\tfrac{p}{q}$, where p and q are coprime, a hyperbolic component of period q bifurcates from the main cardioid at a point on the edge of the cardioid corresponding to an internal angle of $\tfrac{2\pi p}{q}$.
 The part of the Mandelbrot set connected to the main cardioid at this bifurcation point is called the p/q-limb.
 Computer experiments suggest that the diameter of the limb tends to zero like $\tfrac{1}{q^2}$.
 The best current estimate known is the Yoccoz-inequality, which states that the size tends to zero like $\tfrac{1}{q}$.

 A period-q limb will have $q-1$ "antennae" at the top of its limb.
-We can thus determine the period of a given bulb by counting these antennas.
-We can also find the numerator of the rotation number, p, by numbering each antenna counterclockwise from the limb from 1 to $q-1$ and finding which antenna is the shortest.
+The period of a given bulb is determined by counting these antennas.
+The numerator of the rotation number, p, is found by numbering each antenna counterclockwise from the limb from 1 to $q-1$ and finding which antenna is the shortest.